This is a lovely fish soup recipe - Cullen Skink. Traditionally from Scotland, it's a smoked haddock soup thickened with mashed potato.

 You do this by taking a slotted spoon and removing the frothy bits that rise to the top of the simmering liquid - just put it in your kitchen sink and run the hot tap over it - a squirt of bleach will take the smell away.

-Remove the haddock from the pan, then bone, skin and flake it and put it to one side.
+Remove the haddock from the pan, then bone, skin and flake it and put it to one side - don't pour the cooking liquid away, it's the base of your stock.

 Return the bone and skin to the stock, simmer for about 30 minutes then strain the liquid.